Kellia855/mindbridge/MIGRATIONS.md

 - `additional_notes` - TextField for extra information

 ### All Other Models
-No changes required, they're already correctly set up.
+No change will be required, they're already correctly set up.

 ## After Migration